Blackstone-Security-Group/blackstonesecuritygroup.co.uk/wiki/campaigns/soap-opera/operation-history.md

 Operation Tidal is a covert offensive targeting multiple cartel weapons caches across Santa Arcadia.
 Officially, the mission is presented as a routine RLOG asset protection and infrastructure security sweep, giving BSG the legal cover to operate aggressively in cartel-held areas.
 Unofficially, the operation is sanctioned by the CIA, using the RLOG contract as a front to dismantle Los Zetas’ supply chain without triggering a political crisis.

 The mission requires precision, speed, and plausible deniability.
 BSG teams are to locate and neutralize high-value arms stockpiles, gather intel on supply routes, and avoid drawing attention to foreign involvement.
-Any cartel resistance is to be eliminated with minimal collateral damage, and all captured materials must be documented and quietly passed on to Agency handlers embedded within RLOG’s logistics division.
+Any cartel resistance is to be eliminated with minimal collateral damage, and all captured materials must be documented and quietly passed on to Agency liaison embedded within RLOG’s logistics division.

 This operation marks a shift from defensive posturing to targeted disruption—and will test BSG’s ability to strike hard while staying off the radar.